The Mahdi's tomb

 The Mahdist State was established in 1885 after the Siege of Khartoum.
 Muhammad Ahmad died shortly after this Mahdist victory and was buried at Omdurman.
-The Mahdist state was led by the Mahdī's successor, the Khalifa Abdullahi, until 1898 when an Anglo-Egyptian force, led by Lord Kitchener, defeated the Mahdists at the Battle of Omdurman.
+The Mahdist State was led by the Mahdī's successor, the Khalifa Abdullahi, until 1898 when an Anglo-Egyptian force, led by Lord Kitchener, defeated the Mahdists at the Battle of Omdurman.
 This victory marked the success of Kitchener's reconquest of Sudan.
 After the Battle, the Mahdī's tomb was seriously damaged by naval gunfire on Lord Kitchener's orders.

 The tomb was reconstructed in 1947 under the direction of the Mahdī's son, al-sayyid ʿAbd-al-Raḥman al-Mahdī.
 It is located next to the Khalifa House Museum.
 The tomb has been listed as a site of 'outstanding cultural value' by UNESCO.

 Background

 The Mahdiyya

-In 1881, Muhammad Ahmad proclaimed himself al-Mahdī al-Muntaẓar (the Expected Rightly-guided One), successor of the Islamic prophet Muhammad.
-He called his followers to join a jihad against the Ottoman-Egyptian occupation of Sudan.
+In 1881, Muhammad Ahmad proclaimed himself al-Mahdī al-Muntaẓar (the Expected Rightly-guided One or Mahdī'), successor of the Islamic prophet Muhammad.
+He called his followers to join a jihad against Turco-Egyptian Sudan.
 Extortionate fiscal burdens administered by this government since its establishment in the 1820s had created widespread discontent among the Sudanese.
 Increasing European dominance over the Egyptian administration in the 1870s led to the appointment of European and American representatives into positions of power.
-The fact that many of these were Christian, like General Gordon, threw the religious status of the occupation into question for Sudanese Muslims.
+The fact that many of these were Christian, like General Charles Gordon, threw the religious status of the occupation into question for Sudanese Muslims.
 Furthermore, European pressure on the Egyptian government to suppress the slave trade in Sudan created powerful resentment in Sudan especially among trading classes like the jallaba.

-Galvanised by widespread resentment for the Ottoman-Egyptian rule, discontented members of Sudanese tribes and Sufi orders joined the Mahdist army.
+Galvanised by widespread resentment for Ottoman-Egyptian rule, discontented members of Sudanese tribes and Sufi orders joined the Mahdist army.
 The Mahdī united his Sufi and non-Sufi followers by naming them anṣār, after the earliest followers of the Prophet Muhammad.
 The Mahdist state was established after four years of fighting, ending in the 1885 Siege of Khartoum where the British governor-general of Sudan, General Gordon, was killed and decapitated.
-Muhammad Ahmad al Mahdī died soon after this victory and was buried at Omdurman.
+Muhammad Ahmad al Mahdī died unexpectedly six months after this victory and was buried at Omdurman.
 During the period of Mahdist rule, his tomb became the most sacred site in Sudan.